-Mood disorders are mental health disorders involving emotional disturbances consisting of long periods of excessive sadness (depression) or excessive joyousness or elation (mania).
+Mood disorders are mental health disorders that involve emotional disturbances consisting of long periods of excessive sadness (depression), excessive joyousness or elation (mania), or both.
 Depression and mania represent the two extremes, or poles, of mood disorders.

 Mood disorders are sometimes called affective disorders.
 Affect (emphasis on the first syllable) means emotional state as revealed through facial expressions and gestures.